vmware/container-service-extension/docs/cse3_1/CSE_UI_PLUGIN.md

 On clicking `confirm` in cluster creation/deletion wizards/confirmation message boxes, user does not immediately get to know if the plugin successfully sent the request, or if CSE Server successfully received the same.
-Form validation and HTTP error display is not implemented in Kubernetes Container Clusters UI Plugin 1.0.3
+Form validation and HTTP error display is not implemented in Kubernetes Container Clusters UI plugin 1.0.3

 ---

 **Enterprise PKS cluster creation fails from UI**

-If CSE is enabled with Enterprise PKS but OrgVDCs are not enabled with Enterprise PKS as their k8s provider, Kubernetes Container Clusters UI Plugin 1.0.3 will allow cluster creation operation on that OrgVDC, but the operation will eventually fail.
+If CSE is enabled with Enterprise PKS but OrgVDCs are not enabled with Enterprise PKS as their k8s provider, Kubernetes Container Clusters UI plugin 1.0.3 will allow cluster creation operation on that OrgVDC, but the operation will eventually fail.
 This behavior is as designed.

 *Workaround:* - Enable the OrgVDC explicitly for Enterprise PKS cluster deployment via the following command